Macy's (M)

 5. Revenue Growth

-With $22.71 billion in revenue over the past 12 months, Macy's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
-For Macy's to boost its sales, it likely needs to adjust its prices or lean into foreign markets.
+With $22.62 billion in revenue over the past 12 months, Macy's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because there are only a finite number of places to build new stores, making it harder to find incremental growth.
+To accelerate sales, Macy's likely needs to optimize its pricing or lean into international expansion.

-Looking ahead, sell-side analysts expect revenue to decline by 4.1% over the next 12 months, similar to its three-year rate.
-This projection is underwhelming and implies its newer products will not lead to better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to decline by 3.1% over the next 12 months, similar to its three-year rate.
+This projection is underwhelming and indicates its newer products will not accelerate its top-line performance yet.

 6. Store Performance